Domingo Caycedo: The Presidency

 On April 1, 1830, President Bolívar took a leave of absence from Bogotá to the Hacienda of Fucha to recover from an illness.
 Caycedo assumed the Office of Interim President.
 This would be the first of several occasions in which he acted as President in this capacity.

 Later that same year, when Simón Bolívar, the Founding Father, irrevocably resigned the presidency, Congress elected Don Joaquín de Mosquera as president and Caycedo as vice president.
 Because Mosquera was very ill and frail, Caycedo assumed the executive power as acting president on August 2, 1830.

 Caycedo was deposed by the first coup d’état in the country, by the Venezuelan General Rafael Urdaneta on September 5, 1830.
 Months later, supported by the regrouped constitutional army, Caycedo proclaimed he was the legitimate president on April 11, 1831.
 He contacted General Urdaneta and invited him to a summit to discuss the future of the nation's government.
 Urdaneta accepted, and on April 28, 1831, they met at Juntas de Apulo, near the town of Tocaima.
 They both reached an agreement and signed the Accord of Apalo, by which General Urdaneta recognized Caycedo as acting president.
 Thus, Caycedo, once again, took office on May 3, 1831.

 Caycedo, as acting president, convened Congress.
 On November 15, 1831, Congress elected General Francisco de Paula Santander as president and General José María Obando as vice president.

 A few years later Caycedo was elected to Congress, appointed Secretary of the Treasury.
-Caycedo would act as interim president for the six times president José Ignacio de Márquez who would be absent from office for short periods of time.
+Caycedo would act as interim president for the six times president José Ignacio de Márquez would be absent from office for short periods of time.
 During the presidency of Pedro Alcántara Herrán (1841-1845), Caycedo acted as interim president twice during temporary absences by the president.